-2.4 | Data collection
+Data collection

 Stroke survivors took part in interviews with the researcher individually.
 Most interviews took place in participants' homes; six were conducted in public spaces (church halls, community meeting spaces).
-Topics discussed in interviews included knowledge and understanding of oral care and experiences and perceptions of oral hygiene self-care and dental visits post-stroke.
-The interview schedule included open questions based on the COM-B model: a model that recognizes that 'Capability', 'Opportunity' and 'Motivation' are important for understanding 'Behaviour'.
-25,26 An assessment of disability post-stroke, the modified Rankin Scale, 27 was carried out to describe the sample.
-This scale assesses disability in a person who has had a stroke, and scores range from 0 (no symptoms) to 5 (severe disability, bedridden, incontinent, requiring constant nursing care).
+Topics discussed in interviews included knowledge and understanding of oral care and experiences and perceptions of oral hygiene self-care and dental visits post stroke.
+The interview schedule included open questions based on the COM-B model: a model which recognises that 'Capability', 'Opportunity' and 'Motivation' are important for understanding 'Behaviour'.^{25,26} An assessment of disability post stroke, the modified Rankin Scale27, was carried out to describe the sample.
+This scale assesses disability in a person who has had a stroke and scores range from 0 (no symptoms) to 5 (severe disability, bedridden, incontinent, requiring constant nursing care).
 Stroke survivors were asked to report their age bracket, gender and whether or not they lived alone.
-Interviews ranged from 35 to 60 minutes; some were cut short due to participant fatigue.
+Interviews ranged from 35-60 minutes; some were cut short due to participant fatigue.
 Family member carers supported participants with aphasia or cognitive deficits as required.
 Interviews were audio-recorded and transcribed verbatim.

-The focus groups with HCPs were conducted on hospital premises between November 2017 and May 2018.
+The focus groups with HCPs were conducted on hospital premises November 2017-May 2018.
 Topics discussed included the importance of oral care, experiences in supporting patients with oral care and what might be most helpful for improving oral self-care for stroke survivors.
 Each focus group included HCPs from more than one discipline.
 This allowed ideas and issues to be discussed from different perspectives, and issues to be raised and considered in a way that may not have occurred without these contrasting viewpoints.
-The focusgroup facilitators took care to ensure that participants of different backgrounds and perspectives were able to voice their thoughts and views.
+The focus group facilitators took care to ensure that participants of different backgrounds and perspectives were able to voice their thoughts and views.
 Focus groups were audio-recorded and transcribed verbatim.
-Focus groups ranged in length from 70 to 95 minutes.
+Focus groups ranged in length from 70-95 minutes.